DorraBenLetayfa/rancher-installation-on-rke2/README.md

 kubectl get volume.longhorn.io dr-test-data-failback \
   -n longhorn-system -w

-Wait until:

-restoreRequired=false

-and:

-robustness=healthy

-# 16- Point the Cluster A application at the failback volume
+# 16- Point the Cluster A application at the failback volume   // or remove old PVC and Pv from cluster A
 Once the restored volume has been independently verified:
 ```
 Cluster A